 The Domiknow’s Freshest Talents is a powerful showcase of art, resilience, and unity.
-The DomiKnow created by Cameleon, stand for ’the domino effect of knowledge’, since she believes that through knowledge, the sharing of stories, we can reclaim ourselves.
+The DomiKnow, created by Cameleon, stands for ’the domino effect of knowledge’, since she believes that through knowledge, the sharing of stories, we can reclaim ourselves.
 With this platform Cameleon intends for the diaspora to step into their own voices, while learning that together, space is not divided but expanded by the pack.

 During this event, The DomiKnow spotlights spoken word, rap, and storytelling from artists with a cultural connection to colonization and slavery.
 Performers will reclaim silenced narratives, reflecting both the pain and beauty of their heritage.
 Representing cultures from Maluku, Curaçao, Surinam, Ethiopia, Cape Verde, the US, and beyond, these artists share a common purpose: breaking both the visible and invisble systems that have long divided people and our own minds.
 Through poetry, music, and movement, The DomiKnow aims to uplift stories of survival, resistance, and empowerment.
 This is more than a performance—it’s an act of decolonization, a chance to amplify our own voices.
 YOUR STORY, YOUR VOICE!
 Join us for an unforgettable night of creativity, strength and unity, as we envision a future where minds are free from colonization.